 The Campaign to Protect Nature from Motorcyclists

 An off-road motorcycle race within the framework of the Hard Enduro World Championship is planned to take place soon in Israel.
-The race, which is nicknamed “Minus 400”, will take place on April 5-7 in one of the most unique natural landscapes in Israel: the hilly areas of the southern Judean Desert, from Arad to the Dead Sea.
+The race, named “Minus 400”, will take place on April 5–7 in one of the most unique natural landscapes in Israel: the hilly areas of the southern Judean Desert, from Arad to the Dead Sea.

-“Combining Israel’s history and the Dead Sea region…the extreme contours of the desert region will determine who are the most determined, strong, and best riders in the world”, wrote the race organizers.
+“Combining Israel’s history and the Dead Sea region…the extreme contours of the desert region will determine who are the strongest, best, and most determined riders in the world”, wrote the race organizers.

-And this is the problem in a nutshell.
+And that is the problem in a nutshell.

-The first two days of the race will take place on existing trails or other suitable places (“disturbed areas”)—and this is reasonable.
+The first two days of the race will take place on existing trails or other suitable places (“disturbed areas”).
+This is reasonable.

-But on the third day of the race, approximately 200 riders will speed from Arad to the Dead Sea through natural landscapes, including extreme sections that may destroy river channels, hills, narrow ridges, or deep wadis.
-The riders, some of which are expected to drop out during the race due to the difficult ride, will leave behind noise, smoke, pollution, and destruction.
+But on the third day of the race, approximately 200 riders will speed from Arad to the Dead Sea through natural landscapes, including extreme sections that may destroy river channels, hills, narrow ridges, and deep wadis.
+The riders, some of whom are expected to drop out during the race due to the difficult ride, will leave behind a trail of noise, smoke, pollution, and destruction.

 We must stop this!

-The Society for the Protection of Nature in Israel is collaborating with local activists from the Sustainable Desert organization in the campaign to prevent a severe impact to this sensitive desert landscape.
+The Society for the Protection of Nature in Israel is collaborating with local activists from the Sustainable Desert organization in the campaign to prevent a severe impact on this sensitive desert landscape.

-Dozens of scientists and archaeologists have joined the call to plan the event in such a way to prevent harm to nature.
-The Minister for Environmental Protection, Tamar Zandberg, approached the Minister of Culture and Sport, Hili Tropper—whose ministry supports the event—and wrote that “there is no justification for such significant damage to nature and environmental assets in order to run a motorcycle race, particularly if there are alternatives”.
+Dozens of scientists and archaeologists have joined the call to plan the event in such a way as to prevent harming nature.
+The Minister for Environmental Protection, Tamar Zandberg, approached the Minister of Culture and Sport, Hili Tropper—whose ministry supports the event—and wrote that “there is no justification for such significant damage to nature and environmental assets to run a motorcycle race, especially if there are alternatives”.

-Destroying the homes of wild animals and unique plants
+Destroying the homes of unique wild animals and plants

-A shocking video shared by the race organizers, and removed from the internet at the request of the Society for the Protection of Nature in Israel and Sustainable Desert, combined photos of motorcyclists—riding with terrifying noise, speeding crazily and destroying the environment—with the unique landscapes of the Dead Sea.
+A shocking video shared by the race organizers (which was later removed from the internet at the request of the Society for the Protection of Nature in Israel and Sustainable Desert organization) compiled footage of motorcyclists riding with terrifying noise, speeding wildly, and destroying the environment within the unique landscapes of the Dead Sea.
 We cannot let this happen here.

 The movement of off-road vehicles in natural landscapes erodes the upper soil layer and causes severe environmental damage.
-It causes noise that frightens and scares off will animals and harms their habitats for many years to come.
+This driving causes noise that frightens and scares wild animals and it harms their habitats for many years to come.
 It destroys plants, birds’ nests, and small mammals.

-Wild speeding by motorcyclists in desert landscapes is even worse, since it generates an extreme change in an environment that changes very slowly.
+Mad speeding by motorcyclists in desert landscapes is even worse since it generates an extreme, sudden change in an environment that naturally changes very slowly.

-The motorcycle race may cause death and destruction of plants and animals, accelerated soil erosion, changes in water flows, and pollution due to leakage of fuel and oil and scattered bits of metal.
-The great impact to the landscape may include damage to ancient roads with cultural and historical importance.
+The motorcycle race could cause the death and destruction of plants and animals, accelerated soil erosion, changes in flowing water paths, and pollution due to leakage of fuel, oil, and scattered bits of metal.
+The great impact on the landscape may include damage to ancient roads with cultural and historical importance.
 The region is rich in archaeological sites and observation points that attract hikers from Israel and tourists from all over the world.

 The Dead Sea and Southern Judean Desert landscape is home to unique, sensitive, and even rare wildlife and plants.
-They already face great threats due to the activity of quarries and factories—and also off-road vehicles.
+They already face great threats due to the activity of quarries, factories, and of course, off-road vehicles.